hasindu2008/f5c/_docs/r10train.md

+---
-# Training new models for f5c using Nanopolish train
+title: Training new models for f5c using Nanopolish train
+---

+*This article is uneditted and not proofread.
+If you find mistakes, please report at [issues](https://github.com/hasindu2008/f5c/issues).*

-We Wanted to train new models for R10.4.1 for use with f5c. f5c has no implementation for training new models.
-Given f5c relies on nanopolish models, we use nanopolish for training models.
+We wanted to train new models for R10.4.1 for use with f5c. f5c has no implementation for training new models.
+Given f5c relies on nanopolish models, we use nanopolish for training such models.
 The process of figuring out the nanopolish training for R10.4.1 was quite challenging and required considerable effort.
-With great help from [Jared Simpon](https://github.com/jts), we were able to figure.
+With great help from [Jared Simpon](https://github.com/jts), we were able to figure out.
 Hence, we have briefly documented the process we used to train R10.4.1 with nanopolish, and hope it can benefit someone else.

-We sequenced the human methylated and non-methylated dataset from https://zymoresearch.eu/pages/dna-methylation-standards.
+We sequenced the human methylated and non-methylated dataset from [zymo dna methylation standards](https://zymoresearch.eu/pages/dna-methylation-standards).
 The non-methylated data is used for training neucleotide model.
-Both methylated and nonmethylated are needed for training a methylation model in CpG context.
+Both methylated and non-methylated are needed for training a methylation model in CpG context.

-In this example, We will be using BLOW5 files to train as it is much faster and convienient to use.
-You can get the nanopolish r10 branch with BLOW5 support from https://github.com/hiruna72/nanopolish (the commit used: ce29c2dadb245857ad4a86a33b60724d2f312ca4) and compile it.
+In this example, We will be using [BLOW5](https://github.com/hasindu2008/slow5tools) files to train as BLOW5 is much faster and convienient to use.
+You can get the nanopolish *r10 branch* with BLOW5 support from [here](https://github.com/hiruna72/nanopolish) (commit used: ce29c2dadb245857ad4a86a33b60724d2f312ca4, remember to checkout to r10 branch) and compile it.
 The binary compiled on Ubuntu 16 is available under `slow5-nanopolish-train/` [here](https://f5c.page.link/r10train) and will work if your Linux distribution is recent.

 # Nucleotide model

-1. The base-model provided by ONT for dna_r10.4.1_e8.2_400bps was used as the base model (available: https://github.com/nanoporetech/kmer_models).
+1. The base-model provided by [ONT for dna_r10.4.1_e8.2_400bps](https://github.com/nanoporetech/kmer_models) was used as the base model.
 The current level values in the ONT model are normalised.
 We convert to nanopolish model format as below (file `r10.4.1_400bps.nucleotide.9mer.model` available  [here](https://f5c.page.link/r10train)):

 ```
 #ont_model_name r10_180mv_450bps_9mer